Starting a blog for the first time is an amazing, yet intimidating experience.

 Even though grammar isn’t something you should be obsessing over, getting a quality post out the door and into the wild is still a process that needs to be thought through.

-My favorite approach is to treat it as a 3-step thing: writing, editing, publishing.
+My favorite approach is to treat it as a three-step thing: writing, editing, publishing.

 It’s simple, as you’re writing, it’s easy and tempting to edit on the fly – as in, fix your sentences/paragraphs as you write them.
 It seems natural, it’s what we did when writing papers for school.
 But it’s not the most effective.